dangkhoa-fakemonika/drink_coffee/README.md

 ### Feature ☕
 + Added flavor texts for coffee ☕ states (refilled, after drinking, soon to be filled, leaving it un-drank).
++ Added README.md for this.
+I want to share my thoughts somewhere.
 + New features coming soon.

 ## 3. Licenses ☕